MicrosoftDocs/query-docs/query-languages/m/custom-numeric-format-strings.md

 <a name="SpecifierEscape"></a>

-## The "\\" escape character
+## The escape character

 The "#", "0", ".", ",", "%", and "‰" symbols in a format string are interpreted as format specifiers rather than as literal characters.
 Depending on their position in a custom format string, the uppercase and lowercase "E" as well as the + and - symbols may also be interpreted as format specifiers.

-To prevent a character from being interpreted as a format specifier, you can precede it with a backslash, which is the escape character.
+To prevent a character from being interpreted as a format specifier, you can:

+- Precede it with a backslash.
+- Surround it with a single quote.
+- Surround it with two double quotes.

+Each of these act as escape characters.
 The escape character signifies that the following character is a character literal that should be included in the result string unchanged.

 To include a backslash in a result string, you must escape it with another backslash (`\\`).

-The following example uses the escape character to prevent the formatting operation from interpreting the "#", "0", and "\\" characters as either escape characters or format specifiers.
-The C# examples uses an additional backslash to ensure that a backslash is interpreted as a literal character.
+The following example uses the escape character to prevent the formatting operation from interpreting the "#", "0", and "\" characters as either escape characters or format specifiers.

 ```powerquery-m
 let